joychetry/claude-code-over-github-copilot/README.md

 This will:
 - Activate the virtual environment
 - Start LiteLLM with the `copilot-config.yaml` configuration
-- **Important**: The first run will trigger GitHub device authentication - follow the prompts in the terminal

 ### 5. Test the Connection
 ```bash